Here is our pick for the top venues offering Men's haircuts from around Australia.

 To shave or not to shave?
 Shave!
 A beard would only elongate this face shape

 Similar to an oblong face shape; the cheekbones are wider than the jawline.

 In order to introduce some symmetry into this face shape, go for a layered hairstyle with plenty of volume on the top.
 Keep things soft against your angular cheekbones.
 A fringe, a brush up, side sweep, long slick back or texture crop will create a balanced look.

 To shave or not to shave?
 Soften your chin and jawline with a little bit of stubble.

-If you have a triangular face shape… The features are angular with the jawline is notably wider than the cheekbones.
+The features are angular with the jawline is notably wider than the cheekbones.
 The face can be any length.

 A little more volume on the top and sides will help to balance the wide jawline and narrow forehead.
 Avoid short fades on the sides and go for medium-length textured hairstyles on the top such as swept bangs, messy hair and angular fringes.